alexyang790/BayesianML/ClassNotes/W2 - Random Variable and Statistics.md

 **Definition of *multivariate distributions*:**
 - A **multivariate distribution** is a probability distribution that describes the behavior of multiple random variables simultaneously.
 These random variables may be dependent or independent, and the distribution captures the joint behavior and interactions between them.
 ### Multivariate Normal

+# Probability Distributions
+> why are we learning about them?
+> 	- stats models represent complicated conditional probability distributions

+# Variance
+> tells you how 'certain' you can be about the expected value

+# Properties of $E[X]$ and $Var[X]$